freenas/freenas-docs/userguide/install.rst

    Configuring ISO Installation Media

-Click "Choose a virtual CD/DVD disk file..." to browse to the location of the :file:`.iso` file.
-If the :file:`.iso` was burned to CD, select the detected "Host Drive".
+Click :guilabel:`Choose a virtual CD/DVD disk file...` to browse to the location of the :file:`.iso` file.
+If the :file:`.iso` was burned to CD, select the detected :guilabel:`Host Drive`.

 Depending on the extensions available in the host CPU, it might not be possible to boot the VM from :file:`.iso`.
 If